thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'The "Add Widget" window will appear.
 Click "Add" to add the data source.
 A widget may have multiple data sources, but we will use only one in this case;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-5-ce.png
         title: 'Select "My Device" entity alias.
-Then click on the input field on the right.
+Then click on the "Latest data key" field on the right.
 The auto-complete with available data points will appear.
 Select "temperature" data point and click "Add";'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-6-ce.png
         title: 'Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
-You can also play with the advanced settings if you would like to edit the widget.
 Apply changes.'

 step34:
     0: